Map of the UK

 Steall is about 16.7 kilometers from Fort William, so that was my turnaround point.
 That made for over 33 km, a long enough day.

-Looking down from Cow Hill, 287 meters elevation, on Fort William and Loch Linnhe, and just visible in the distance, Loch Eil.
+I've climbed Cow Hill, 287 meters elevation, just behind the town and am looking down on Fort William and Loch Linnhe, and just visible in the distance, Loch Eil.

-A broad path, really a gravel lane, through Nevis Forest.
+A broad path, really a gravel lane, leads south through Nevis Forest.

 The West Highland Way is a long-distance path through Scotland.
 This lane forms a part of it.